 Bitcoin is at a "tipping point," Citi says

-LONDON, March 1 (Reuters) - Bitcoin BTC=BTSP is at a "tipping point" and could either become the preferred currency for international trade or face a "speculative implosion," Citi analysts said.
+LONDON, March 1 (Reuters) - Bitcoin BTC=BTSP is at a "tipping point" and could in the future become the preferred currency for international trade or face a "speculative implosion," Citi analysts said.

-With the recent embrace by the likes of Tesla Inc TSLA.O and Mastercard Inc MA.N, bitcoin could be at the start of a massive transformation in going mainstream, Citi said in a report.
+With the recent embrace by the likes of Tesla Inc TSLA.O and Mastercard Inc MA.N, bitcoin could be at the start of a "massive transformation" into the mainstream, Citi said in a report.

 The growing involvement from institutional investors in recent years contrasts with heavy retail-focus for most of the past decade, it added.

-If businesses and individuals gain access via digital wallets to planned central bank digital cash and so-called stablecoins, the popular digital currency's global reach, traceability and potential for quick payments could see its use for commerce widen dramatically, Citi said.
+If businesses and individuals gain access via digital wallets to planned central bank digital cash and so-called stablecoins, bitcoin's global reach, traceability and potential for quick payments would see it "optimally positioned" to become the preferred currency for international trade, Citi said.

+Bitcoin, designed as a payment tool, is little used for commerce in major economies, hampered by high volatility and relatively costly transactions.
+Still, it has over the past year gained traction in some emerging markets such as Nigeria.

+Such a dramatic transformation for bitcoin to the de facto currency of world trade - a status currently held by the dollar - would depend on changes to its market to allow wider institutional participation and closer oversight by financial regulators, Citi said.

 "There are a host of risks and obstacles that stand in the way of Bitcoin progress," Citi's analysts wrote.
 "But weighing these potential hurdles against the opportunities leads to the conclusion that Bitcoin is at a tipping point."